CSpanias/cspanias.github.io/_posts/2023-10-20-Marketplace Write Up.md

 ![michael-shell](michael-shell.png)

 We did it 🎉!
-Thanks Tib3rius!
+Thanks Tib3rius 🙏!

 ### 3.4 Container Escape

-The output of the `id` command we executed before, included `999(docker)`, which let us know that we are within a docker group.
-We have done our first container escape at the [Dogcat](https://cspanias.github.io/posts/Dogcat-Write-Up/#35-container-escape) room, so let's try to escape again 🏃!
+The output of the `id` command we executed before, included the group `999(docker)`.
+We did our first container escape at the [Dogcat](https://cspanias.github.io/posts/Dogcat-Write-Up/#35-container-escape) room, so let's try to escape again 🏃!

 On searching [GTFO](https://gtfobins.github.io/gtfobins/docker/#shell) for docker exploits: